ParagonLight/dissector/README.md

 # Citation

-If you find this repo useful for your research, please consider citing the paper
+If you find this repo useful for your research, please consider citing the paper.

 ```
 @inproceedings{Wang2019Dissector,